nens/threedi-docs/source/e_results_analysis_tutorial.rst

 #) The new layer is added to the project in edit mode.
 Click |add_polygon| *Add Polygon Feature* in the main toolbar.

-#) Draw a polygon around the Vaethvey 21-29 area, stop the editing session and save your edits.
+#) Draw a polygon around the Vaethvej 21-29 area, stop the editing session and save your edits.
 The polygon should look more or less like this:

 .. image:: /image/langaa_water_balance_polygon.png